MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ## Returns

-This operator returns a table with two columns for each clause.
+A table with two columns for each clause.
 One column contains unique values computed using *Expr*, and the other column shows the results obtained from the *Aggregation* calculation.

 ## Include extra columns in the output